ryw-stats/ryw-stats.github.io/_pages/about.md

 **I will join the [Department of Statistics and Data Science at Tsinghua University](https://www.stat.tsinghua.edu.cn/en/) as a tenure-track Assistant Professor beginning in Fall 2026.**

 **I am recruiting Ph.D. students with interests in data integration, transfer learning, causal inference, and the intersection of AI and precision medicine.
-Please feel free to contact me ([email](mailto:ruoyuwang@hsph.harvard.edu)) if you are interested.**
+Please feel free to contact me ([ruoyuwang@hsph.harvard.edu](mailto:ruoyuwang@hsph.harvard.edu)) if you are interested.**

 Research Interests
 ======